-Broadly speaking, making a Museum in a Box consists of:
+Broadly speaking, making a Museum in a Box consists of these main questions:

 The cost of each commission is derived from the box’s contents, who will produce what, and how objects will be printed.
 Once we understand what will be in the box that we can determine production cost.

 Featuring Abira from London Metropolitan Archives, John from Jewish Museum London, and Caroline from GOSH Arts (collaborator on our London Borough of Camden commission)